21 Things You Can't Return to Amazon — Either Online or In-Store

 Amazon operates a trade-in program that lets you sell back eligible items, including electronics such as video games and Kindles (as well as books).
 Shipping is free, and you'll be paid with an Amazon.com gift card.

-Apple-branded products must be returned within 15 days of delivery.
+Apple-branded products must be returned within 14 days of delivery.
 Note, Amazon will test products that are returned if the reason you've given for returning them was that the device would not start.
 You risk paying a 15% fee of the product's sale price if the product is tested and found to be working.

-Make the Most of Non-Returnable Amazon Purchases
+Make the most of your non-returnable Amazon purchases

-Of course, if you prefer to receive cash for your items, try selling them yourself on Craigslist or eBay.
+Of course, if you prefer to receive cash for your items, try selling them yourself on Poshmark, Craigslist or eBay.
 Sites such as Gazelle specialize in buying used electronics.

 Bob Niedt